-"Prostitution is not illegal in Canada.
+"Prostitution", wrote Chief Justice Lamer of Canada's Supreme Court in Reference re §193 and 195.1(1)(c) of the Criminal Code, 1 SCR 1123 , "is not illegal in Canada.
 We find ourselves in an anomalous, some would say bizarre, situation where almost everything related to prostitution has been regulated by the criminal law except the transaction itself."

-For example, an ad in a June 2007 edition of a Vancouver daily newspaper reads: "Erotic-Sensual-Nude Full body by Swedish sexy blonde masseuse", an advertisement which hardly suggests a jurisdiction where prostitution is discouraged by criminal law.
+One ad in a June 2007 edition of a Vancouver daily newspaper reads: "Erotic-Sensual-Nude Full body by Swedish sexy blonde masseuse", an advertisement which hardly suggests a jurisdiction where prostitution is discouraged by criminal law.

 Another twist is the licensing of escort agencies by municipalities.
 According to media reporters, this happened in Calgary, where licenses apparently cost the operators $3,600 and the workers, $200 each for individual licenses.
-One fire-fighter jumped on the bandwagon, believing that it was therefore legal, which gave him a defence of "officially induced error" to most of the charges levelled against him.
+One fire-fighter jumped on the bandwagon, believing that it was therefore legal, which gave him a defence of "officially induced error" to most of the charges leveled against him.
 The judgment by Justice Court of Queen's Bench Justice Patrick Sullivan of ABQB dated February 2006 does not appear to have been published.

 In any event, dusty or not, our Criminal Code does prohibit "everything related to prostitution".